 The National Park Service released its annual numbers on the most-visited sites in the park system for 2012.
 For a breakdown of the most popular sites, see below.
 Special thanks to Park Advocate for the data.

-Most Visited Places
+Most Visited Places of the National Park System

 In Today’s What We’re Reading, we feature readings and resources related to Women’s History Month, a history of the “set-top box,” a look at “what employers want” from public history graduates, and more.